Become an Eco-Warrior With These Tips and Products

 - Don’t pour out your ice.
 Too many people throw their unused ice cubes into the sink.
 Instead, let them thaw and use that water to feed your plants.

 - Say no to plastic.
-When out to a restaurant, ask your server to not give you plastic straws (more on that in a bit).
+When out to a restaurant, ask your server to not give you plastic straws (more on that in a bit), and ask if they have any bamboo straws available instead.
 Bring your own reusable shopping bags with you – not just to the grocery store, but everywhere.
 Don’t use balloons for weddings, birthday parties, etc. Honestly, balloons should get their own category – don’t get me started on balloons.
 When buying office equipment for at home or at work, try to not buy cheap plastic keyboards and instead go for quality ones.
 This will in the long run mean that you are not throwing away as many keyboards that have broken due to cheap materials.
 Business should also try to do this too by using industrial ruggedised keyboards instead of regular ones.
 You can browse for them here at http://www.cksglobal.net/product-category/industrial-keyboards/.

 - Use less power.
 Unplug electronics when not in use.
 If you can keep your refrigerator full, it will require less power to keep the items cool!
 Don’t turn your A/C off, instead turn the temperature up.
 When you’re ready to cool off, it won’t have to work as hard.
 This also applies to most cars.
 Turning your car off and then back on can use more gas, than if you were to leave your car running.

 - Support companies that do not test on animals.
 Duh.
 Do I need to explain this one?

 1. Reusable Utensils To-Go